leandromoreira/cdn-up-and-running/README.md

 ## Backend service conf

 Let's walk through the backend JSON API nginx configuration.
-I think it'll be much easier to see it in action.
+I think it'll be much easier if we see it in action.

 ```nginx
 events {